yuvraj-05828/lab-react-nutrition-boilerplate/README.md

 ### Progression 6 | Bonus | Allow the user to reset

-On the right of each item, add a reset button to let users reset the details of that particular items.
+On the right of each item, add a reset button to let users reset the details of that particular item.

 Happy coding! :heart: